PowerDNS/pdns/docs/dnssec/modes-of-operation.rst

 BIND-mode operation
 -------------------

-The :doc:`bindbackend <../backends/bind>` can manage keys in an SQLite3 database without launching a separate gsqlite3 backend.
+The :doc:`bindbackend <../backends/bind>` can manage keys and other DNSSEC-related :doc:`domain metadata <../domainmetadata>` in an SQLite3 database without launching a separate gsqlite3 backend.

-To use this mode, add ``bind-dnssec-db=/var/db/bind-dnssec-db.sqlite3`` to pdns.conf, and run ``pdnsutil create-bind-db /var/db/bind-dnssec-db.sqlite3``.
+To use this mode, run
+``pdnsutil create-bind-db /var/db/bind-dnssec-db.sqlite3`` and set :ref:`setting-bind-dnssec-db` in pdns.conf to the path of the created database.
 Then, restart PowerDNS.

 .. note::
   This sqlite database is different from the database used for the regular :doc:`SQLite 3 backend <../backends/generic-sqlite3>`.